YotamPlaut/Investor-Pro/DataOps_README.md

 ## Project Structure

-After cloning the InvestorPro project to your local machine, you will find two main folders:
+After cloning the InvestorPro project to your local machine, you will find the two main folders we will use for the DataOps part :

 - **`dataOps-dev`**: This is our development environment.
 It is used for testing and manually performing operations against the TASE HUB API and the database.
 - **`airflow`**: This folder contains our production environment.
 It includes all the ETL processes required to supply the application with necessary data.